Schoeffler-Lab/SWiCAM_v1.1/README.md

     results/window_frequencies
     results/plots

-   Within this folder, there will be csv files containing raw window frequnecies for every secuence in the alignment
+   Within this folder, there will be csv files containing raw window frequencies for every sequence in the alignment